hazardland/db.php/manual.md

 echo $product->name;
 ```

-If primary field is string like $currency->code:
+In case if primary field is string like $currency->code:
 ```php
 $currency = $database->cashier->currency->load ('USD');
 echo $currency->name;
 ```

-## Load by field equals value or field like value
+## Load by field equals value or field is like value
 To load object by custom field value:
 ```php
 $database->path->to->class->load (\db\by(string $field1, mixed $value1)->by(string $field2, mixed $value2)->in(string $field3, mixed $value));